How To Stimulate Nipples To Induce Labor: All You Need To Know

 How To Stimulate Nipples To Induce Labor At 37 Or 38 Weeks

 Earlier, babies born anywhere between 37 and 42 weeks of gestation were considered to have completed the term.
-If you’re not aware of the latest updates announced by The American College of Obstetricians and Gynecologists, together with the Society for Maternal Fetal Medicine, you may think at 37–38 weeks that it’s time for your baby’s arrival.
+If you’re not aware of the latest updates announced by The American College of Obstetricians and Gynecologists, together with the Society for Maternal-Fetal Medicine, you may think at 37–38 weeks that it’s time for your baby’s arrival.
 And even consider trying natural ways to speed up the birthing process.

 But if that’s what you’ve been thinking, it’s time to correct yourself.
 According to the updates issued by the two entities, pregnancy is now considered full-term only when it has completed 39 weeks.
 Any time before 39 weeks is considered early term, and it is noted that babies born before completing full term may have issues with feeding and breathing properly and regulating their body temperature.
 They also have a higher chance of having a learning disability.